ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 * Who are the 10 most popular users (i.e. which 10 users have the most followers)?
 * What are the top 10 most retweeted tweets?

 The MySQL code for the above statements is presented in the Exploratory_Data_Analysis_SELECT_statements.sql file.
 I then took that data and created visualizations in Tableau to showcase the statistics.
 I generated statistics for the tweet table in the Finding_Tweets_Statistics.py and .ipynb files.
+All of these files and images are available in the Exploratory_Data_Analysis_Visualization folder.

 ## Database Design, Analysis, & Conclusions